The commissioner shall issue a license as a real estate appraiser to a person who qualifies for the license under the terms of this chapter.

 An applicant must be at least 18 years of age when making application.

-(a) An applicant for a license must:
+(a) An applicant for an initial license must:

 (1) consent to a criminal history record check;